-- In November 2012, the Cabinet gave the NZ Transport Agency approval to finance and build the Transmission Gully highway through a Public Private Partnership.
+- In November 2012, the Cabinet gave the NZ Transport Agency approval to finance and build the Transmission Gully motorway through a Public Private Partnership.

-- In April 2013, the NZ Transport Agency short-listed two consortia to each prepare a proposal for the design, construction, financing, maintenance and operation of the Transmission Gully state highway for 25 years.
+- In April 2013, the NZ Transport Agency short-listed two consortia to each prepare a proposal for the design, construction, financing, maintenance and operation of the Transmission Gully motorway for 25 years.

-- These proposals were received in October 2013 and underwent an evaluation process which saw the announcement in December 2013 of the Wellington Gateway Partnership as Preferred Bidder which NZTA will enter negotiations with.
+- These proposals were received in October 2013 and underwent an evaluation process which saw the announcement in December 2013 of the Wellington Gateway Partnership as the consortium that the NZTA will enter into Preferred Bidder negotiations with.

-- Construction is expected to start shortly after the awarding of the contract.
+- Construction is to start in the third quarter of 2014.

-- The Transmission Gully highway can then be expected to be open for traffic in 2020.
+- The Transmission Gully motorway is expected to be open for traffic in 2020.